matdem/ynab_replication/README.md

-# YNAB (Replication)
+# YNAB (Duplicate)

-This is a personnal project to replicate the main features of YNAB.
+This is a personnal project to duplicate the main features of YNAB.

 ## Features